2023 Best Allied Health Professions Associate Degree Schools in Rhode Island

 Top Rhode Island Schools for an Associate in Allied Health Professions

-Our 2023 rankings named New England Institute of Technology the best school in Rhode Island for allied health professions students working on their associate degree.
-New England Tech is a small private not-for-profit school located in the suburb of East Greenwich.
+Our analysis found New England Institute of Technology to be the best school for allied health professions students who want to pursue a associate degree in Rhode Island.
+New England Tech is a small private not-for-profit school located in the large suburb of East Greenwich.

 While working on their Associate Degree, allied health majors at New England Tech accumulate an average of around $23,489 in student debt.

-Full Allied Health Professions at New England Institute of Technology Report
+Read full report on Allied Health Professions at New England Institute of Technology

 The average amount in student loans that allied health majors at CCRI take out while working on their Associate Degree is $18,242.